-In October 2020, SARSVL received the incredibly sad news that one of our founder members, Mary Swan, had died.
+In October 2020, SARSVL received the incredibly sad news that one of our founding members, Mary Swan, had died.

 We remember Mary as fiercely intelligent, extremely conscientious and hard-working, incredibly kind, generous of spirit, funny, warm and, despite all of this, humble.